tildesarecool/SteamZipper/README.md

 - Some form of UI, at least as an option, would be nice.
 I'll just use the one that comes with Python.
 Or the thing I just found out about, [PwshSpectreConsole](https://spectreconsole.net/).
 - Some semblance of dealing with duplicate zips via parameter or whatever
 - an argument to select a compression level besides the default
+- really far off: make what is used for compressing the folders more modular e.g. you can use a PS replacement for compress-archive, 7zip, winrar or some other utility.

 Might be a little much just for a thing that zips some folders.

 ---